 Average cost = Total cost of the units/Number of units

-The average cost deals with the summation of arithmetic cost and the number of the quantity or the number of items given.
+The average cost deals with the summation of arithmetic cost divided by the number of the quantity or the number of items given.
 The formula to calculate the average cost is given here.

 X = ∑(xi)/n

 Where xi is the sum of all costs and n is the number of items.

 The symbol ‘∑’ (called sigma) is used to denote the summation.